Italy begins enforcing one of the world’s strictest workplace vaccine mandates, risking blowback

 But when it comes to convincing the holdouts, the gains have been slow.
 The bump in new first doses has been modest since the workplace policy was decided last month.
 The government estimates that the policy caused about 600,000 people who otherwise would have remained unvaccinated to get their doses.

 At the same time, many Italians have been caught off guard by the scale of the resistance.
-Last weekend, as helicopters ran loops in the sky over Rome, some 10,000 people protested in Piazza del Popolo, and then a smaller group — including members of the extreme right group Forza Nuova — stormed the headquarters of a major union after being pushed away from approaching the prime minister’s office.
+Last weekend, about 10,000 people protested in Piazza del Popolo, and then a smaller group — including members of the extreme-right group Forza Nuova — stormed the headquarters of a major union after being pushed away from approaching the prime minister’s office.

-Police tried to constrain the most violent protesters with tear gas and water cannons, and the scene was volatile enough that security officials shepherded House Speaker Nancy Pelosi, in Rome at the time, out of a church where she’d been attending Mass.
+Police tried to constrain the most violent protesters with tear gas and water cannons, and the scene was volatile enough that security officials shepherded House Speaker Nancy Pelosi (D-Calif.), who was in Rome at the time, out of a church where she had been attending Mass.

-Some workers in the Italian port of Trieste held a strike on Friday, potentially bringing a major point for imports and exports to a standstill.
-In a Telegram group used by those who oppose the Green Pass mandate, video showed one sign reading “No Green Pass, No Discrimination,” while dockworkers chanted, “People like us never give up.”
+Some workers in the Italian port of Trieste held a strike Friday, though reports suggested the port was continuing to operate.
+In a Telegram group used by those who oppose the Green Pass mandate, video showed one sign reading, “No Green Pass, No Discrimination,” while dockworkers chanted, “People like us never give up.”
 Protests also took place in front of many other workplaces across the country — and even among air force personnel, who held a sit-in in front of a naval air base in Sicily.

 One of the common demands of protesters is that swab tests be made freely available for the unvaccinated.

-“It is blackmail,” a de facto requirement of payment to go to work, said Antonsergio Belfiori, a spokesman for an air force union, who is personally vaccinated but said it was important to represent those who aren’t.
-Belfiori said that unvaccinated personnel are no longer allowed in the barracks, and workers are raising money for alternate lodging.
+“It is blackmail,” a de facto requirement of payment to go to work, said Antonsergio Belfiori, a spokesman for an air force union.
+He said he is personally vaccinated but that it is important to represent those who are not.
+Unvaccinated personnel are no longer allowed in the barracks, Belfiori said, and workers are raising money for alternate lodging.

-Other Western democracies have employed less far reaching measures.
-Some countries have required certain sectors, like health-care workers, to be inoculated.
-In the United States, the Biden administration has pushed for private companies to make vaccination mandatory, mandating all businesses with more than 100 employees to require immunization or face weekly testing.
+Other Western democracies have employed less far-reaching measures.
+Some countries have required certain sectors, such as health-care workers, to be inoculated.
+In the United States, the Biden administration has pushed for private companies to make vaccination mandatory, requiring all businesses with more than 100 employees to insist their workers get immunized or face weekly testing.

-In the face of the virus’s enduring virulence in the United States, Biden has said the refusal of the unvaccinated has “cost all of us.”
+In the face of the virus’s enduring virulence in the United States, President Biden has said the refusal of the unvaccinated has “cost all of us.”

+Roberto Burioni, a professor of microbiology and virology at Vita-Salute San Raffaele University, said that Italy was likely willing to go farther than other countries because of its early experience with the virus — which included deadly, economy-halting waves in spring 2020 and throughout last winter.

+“Freedom is something very important in a democracy,” Burioni said.
+“But the limit of freedom is when you damage other people.
+And we know for sure that vaccinated people are less infectious, and a vaccinated community will be a lot more resistant to infections.”

 Europe has caught up to the U.S. on coronavirus vaccinations — and is deploying near-mandates to get further